 Elevation: 10,490 ft

 Climbing and access information for this peak is on Page 305 of the book.
-Livingston Douglas supplemented the book text by providing the description for the Southeast Ridge route found below.
+Livingston Douglas supplemented the book text by providing the description for the southeast ridge found below.
 Updated December 2019

-Basinger Canyon Road is located along the Little Lost River Highway exactly 5.8 miles N of Clyde.
-From the highway, turn R/E onto [unsigned] Basinger Canyon Road.
-At 0.8 miles, pass sheep pens on the R side of the road.
+Basinger Canyon Road is located along the Little Lost River Highway exactly 5.8 miles north of Clyde.
+From the highway, turn right/east onto [unsigned] Basinger Canyon Road.
+At 0.8 miles, pass sheep pens on the right side of the road.
 At 1.0 miles, cross a bridge.
-At 1.1 miles, go L at an unsigned road fork.
+At 1.1 miles, go left at an unsigned road fork.
 At 3.9 miles, reach the Challis National Forest boundary.
-Park/camp here (6,675 feet).
+Park here (6,675 feet).
 If road conditions permit, you can drive another mile up narrow, rocky Basinger Canyon Road/FSR-840 to shorten this climb.

 This route is the first leg of a ridge traverse from The Knoll to Umpleby Peak.
-Consequently, it is described from the summit of The Knoll to the connecting saddle with Umpleby.
 From the gentle summit of The Knoll, descend the ridge crest about ½ mile and 550 vertical feet to a saddle at 9,940 feet.
 The ridge terrain is very loose talus/scree with rocky ridge outcrops and steep, embedded rock strata/ledges.
 It goes at Class 2+ but be very careful with your footing on this ridge, particularly when descending it.